josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 ## Summary

 *   The Tour of Heroes application displays a list of heroes with a detail view
-*   The user can select a hero and see that hero's details
+*   The user can select a hero and see details of that hero
 *   You used `*ngFor` to display a list
 *   You used `*ngIf` to conditionally include or exclude a block of HTML
 *   You can toggle a CSS style class with a `class` binding.

     <code-example format="typescript" language="typescript">

-    header="src/app/heroes/heroes.component.html (HeroesComponent's template)"
+    header="src/app/heroes/heroes.component.html (the template of the HeroesComponent)"

     </code-example>